Elisabeth Hasselbeck Claps Back At Former ‘The View’ Co-Star Rosie O’Donnell’s ‘Crush’ Comments

-Elisabeth Hasselbeck clapped back at comments made by Rosie O’Donnell in the book Ladies Who Punch: The Explosive Inside Story of The View where the comedienne revealed she had “a little bit of a crush” on her former View co-star.
+Elisabeth Hasselbeck clapped back at comments made by Rosie O’Donnell in the book Ladies Who Punch: The Explosive Inside Story of The View, wherein the comedienne revealed she had “a little bit of a crush” on her former The View co-star.

 Entertainment Tonight reported that during an appearance on Fox & Friends, Hasselbeck clapped back at O’Donnell’s allegations.
 Variety reported that O’Donnell felt there were “underlying lesbian tones on both parts” regarding their friendship and working relationship.